KingBhai24/King-Cars-Website/README.md

 # King-Cars-Website
-Simple website for selling and buying branded cars.
+Website for selling and buying branded cars.
 Developed on ASP.net technology.
 Uses HTML and CSS for frontend.
 Uses MySQL for database.